eu-digital-identity-wallet/eudi-app-ios-wallet-ui/fastlane/USAGE.md

 | `DEV_REMOTE_REPO` | Optional tag upload | Remote URL to push tags to a development mirror. |
 | `GITHUB_RELEASE_REPO` | Optional GitHub release | Repository name for GitHub releases, for example `owner/repo`. |
 | `GITHUB_RELEASE_TOKEN` | Optional GitHub release | Token used by Fastlane to create the release. |

+Current lane caveat:

+The checked-in `deploy` lane currently passes only the main app provisioning profile to `build_app`.
+If an archive embeds `EudiReferenceWalletIDProvider`, production CI must extend the lane so the exported IPA includes explicit profile mappings for both the main app and the extension.

 ## Example Commands